raycg/Open-Research-Playbook/templates/B-knowledge-transfer-checklist.md

 # Knowledge Transfer Checklist

-> **What should I prepare before knowledge transfer?**
+> **Has the graduating researcher prepared everything required for knowledge transfer?**

-This checklist defines the research package that must be prepared before verification.
+This checklist is completed by the graduating researcher before verification begins.

 ---